Understanding Public And Private Funding for Pharmaceutical R&D: Does Society Really Pay Twice?

-Within the scope of this research project commissioned by the Federal Ministry for Economic Affairs and Energy, the health industries in Germany are identified as an economic sector with its contribution to value added and labour force, as well as to foreign trade.
-By linking together all previously created compilations for the German health economy, commissioned by the Federal Ministry for Economic Affairs a comprehensive tool of National Health Accounts (NHA) has been developed which is increasingly used to answer health and economic policy issues.
+Within the scope of this research project commissioned by the Federal Ministry for Economic Affairs and Energy, the health industries in Germany are identified as an economic sector with its contribution to value added and, the labour force, as well as to foreign trade.
+By linking together all previously created compilations for the German health economy, commissioned by the Federal Ministry for Economic Affairs a comprehensive tool of National Health Accounts (NHA) has been developed.
+The tool is increasingly used to answer health and economic policy issues.
 Furthermore, data structures of NHA now use the new classification of economic activities (NACE Rev. 2) and are adjusted to the updated compilation methods of the System of National Accounts (SNA).

 The Economic Footprint of the Pharmaceutical Industry